18 Solitary Ways for Introverts to Make Money (No Conversation Required)

 Once you watch enough videos to reach $10 (1,000 SBs), you can cash out for Paypal or gift cards to Amazon, Best Buy and ton of other stores.

-Plus, they'll give you a free $5 just for signing up.
+Plus, they'll give you a free $5 just for signing up and watching your first video.

 2. Take Surveys While You Stay Home on Saturday Night